pierrot-p/per-sa/README.md

 <h3 align='center'>
-  Don't be afraid to try new things.
+  don't be afraid to try new things
   </h3>

 <p align="center">